 Once your little one starts trying to walk, bring them outside where there are less sharp edges and lots of softer surfaces for the inevitable spills.
 The only downside is that they may become more interested in a new discovery on the ground and may not get very far!

-Photo Courtesy of Kirby Crawford and Ashley Scheider
+Photos Courtesy of Kirby Crawford, Ashley Scheider and Kim Ives

 What are your favorite outdoor activities for infants?
-Share in the comments below.
-Next month we’ll be back to talk about our favorite outdoor activities with toddlers!
+Share in the comments below!

 ABOUT HIKE IT BABY